 The Y-12 Complex is divided into three hydrogeologic regimes, which are delineated by surface water drainage patterns, topography, and groundwater flow characteristics.
 The regimes are further defined by the waste sites they contain.
-These regimes include the Bear Creek Hydrogeologic Regime, the Upper East Fork Poplar Creek Hydrogeologic Regime, and the Chestnut Ridge Hydrogeologic Regime (Fig. 6.15).
+These regimes include the Bear Creek Hydrogeologic Regime, the Upper East Fork Poplar Creek Hydrogeologic Regime, and the Chestnut Ridge Hydrogeologic Regime (Fig. 6.19).
 Most of the Bear Creek and Upper East Fork Poplar Creek regimes are underlain by the ORR Aquitards.
 The extreme southern portion of these two regimes is underlain by the Maynardville Limestone, which is part of the Knox Aquifer.
 The entire Chestnut Ridge regime is underlain by the Knox Aquifer (Fig. 1.6).
+In general, groundwater flow in the water table interval follows topography.
+Shallow groundwater flow in the Bear Creek regime and the Upper East Fork regime is divergent from a topographic and groundwater divide located near the western end of the Y-12 Complex that defines the boundary between the two regimes.
+In addition, flow converges on the primary surface streams from Pine Ridge and Chestnut Ridge.
+In the Chestnut Ridge regime, a groundwater divide exists that approximately coincides with the crest of the ridge.
+Shallow groundwater flow tends to be toward either flank of the ridge, with discharge primarily to surface streams and springs located in Bethel Valley to the south and Bear Creek Valley to the north.

-Fig. 6.15.
+Fig. 6.19.
 Hydrogeologic regimes at the Y-12 Complex.